-Building Plan and Gallery Access Points – Floor Levels.

-Access Points in relation to floor transitions:

-Building Plan and Gallery Access Points – Plan View

-Access Points in relation to site plan:

-Building Plan and Gallery Access Points – Front of Building (North West).

-Access Points A and C in relation to front elevation of building:

-Building Plan and Gallery Access Points – Side of Building (South West).

-Access Points B and D in relation to side elevation of of building:

-Examples of similar projects.

 The provision of evidence relating to previous projects of a similar nature to those detailed in the accompanying document is essential and will be viewed in support to suggested method and cost estimates.
 Of particular relevance, would be evidence demonstrating appropriate handling and hanging large oil paintings and complex 2D hangs.

 Timetable/Schedule.